-THE DALMAS A. TAYLOR ACADEMIC ADVISING CENTER
+THE DALMAS A. TAYLOR ACADEMICADVISING CENTER

 The Dalmas A. Taylor Academic Advising Center was created as a service to the university community to provide informed and caring academic advising to entering students.
 The Center took its name from the late Dalmas A. Taylor, a former Vice President for Academic Affairs.
-He was responsible for convening a team of faculty, students, and staff who met in November 1996 as an Ad Hoc Committee to consider ways to improve the advising process.
+He was responsible for convening a team of faculty, students, and staff who met in November 1996 as an ad hoc committee to consider ways to improve the advising process.
 The Center is located in Wright Hall.

 The Advising Center is responsible for the training of faculty and professional staff (pre-major) advisors, coordination of advising services provided by these advisors, and assignment of students to advisors.
 The Center operates under a Split System of Advisement.
 Under this system of advisement students who indicate an interest in a particular major on the admissions application are assigned to a faculty advisor in the department of that major.
 Students who do not indicate an interest in any particular major on the admissions application are assigned to a faculty advisor will assist them with making an informed decision about choice of major.
 All students must complete a Major Application to be considered "officially declared."
 Students going into the departments should officially declare their major during the first semester.
-If during the first semester, they should decide they do not want that particular major in Early Childhood or Secondary Education or one of the HPER majors will be assigned to a pre-major advisor in the department of the major, however they cannot "officially" declare the major until they have satisfied specific the GPA and other requirements as stipulated by the department.
+If during the first semester, they should decide they do not want that particular major, they should come to the Advising Center to be reassigned